 Equality and diversity are crucial aspects of an inclusive setting and it’s well worth doing an audit of your resources to ensure that your children see a wide range of peoples and cultures represented in the toys and books that they use.

 When the term ‘British values’ was first introduced, we saw some instances of a ‘tokenistic’ approach with images of Union Jack flags, Buckingham Palace and afternoon tea.

 Golden rules are a great way to explore the idea of how people can work together in a respectful way as a society.
 Talk with the children about why we need different rules and the benefits that they bring for your community.

 Sue Cowley is an author, presenter and teacher trainer.
 She has helped to run her local early years setting for 10 years.
-Her latest book is The Ultimate Guide to Mark Making (Bloomsbury, £19.99).
+She is the author of The Ultimate Guide to Mark Making (Bloomsbury, £19.99).